cellml/libcellml/docs/tutorials/tutorial3/tutorial3_cpp.rst

 Tutorial 3 C++: Creating a model using the API
 ==============================================

-The outline for this tutorial is shown on the :def:`Tutorial 3<tutorial3>` page.
+The outline for this tutorial is shown on the :ref:`Tutorial 3<tutorial3>` page.
 These are the C++ instructions.
 For the same tutorial in Python please see the :ref:`Tutorial 3 in Python<tutorial2_py>` page instead.